clamar96/unipr-etl/README.md

 ## POSTGRES ADMIN UI

 - Log-in with email ```admin@admin.com``` and password ```airflow```
-- Servers: right click --> Create --> Server
+- Servers: Create --> Server
 - General tab: Enter a name (ex. ```my_db```)
 - Connection tab: Enter ```docker_postgres_1``` as host, ```5432``` as port and ```airflow``` as db, username and password
 - Save